Now, keeping your hair during chemo is up to you.

 Results:

-• Information Gaps: Patients highlighted a lack of information on how hair loss occurs, its impact, and options for managing it.
-They also expressed a need for details on the scalp cooling process and hair care.
+• Information GapsPatients highlighted the lack of information on how hair loss occurs, its impact and options for managing it.
+They also expressed the need for details on the process of scalp cooling and hair care.

-• Web Tool: The website includes information on CIA, the advantages and disadvantages of scalp cooling, and a tool to calculate the probability of hair preservation based on the chemotherapy regimen.
+• Web ToolThe website includes information on IPC, advantages and disadvantages of scalp cooling, and a tool to calculate the likelihood of preserving hair depending on the chemotherapy regimen.

 Quality of Life and Psychological Outcomes:

-Key Data:
+Key Facts:

-• Reduction in Alopecia Risk: The tool provides a personalised calculation of the likelihood of hair preservation with scalp cooling.
+• Alopecia Risk ReductionThe tool offers a personalised calculation of the probability of preserving hair with scalp cooling.

-• Number of Participants: 15 patients participated in focus groups, and 11 in semi-structured interviews.
+• Number of participants15 patients participated in focus groups and 11 in semi-structured interviews.

 Conclusion: